188.8.131.52 Graph Template Basics

 Create a graph using an existing graph template

 All Origin graphs are created from a template.
-If you are new to Origin, all of your graph templates will be system templates.
-Over time, you will likely customize those system templates, saving your customized templates to your User Files Folder or other convenient location.
-You may then access and manage your customized templates using Origin's Graph Template Library.
+If you are new to Origin, all of your graph templates will be system templates and pre-shipped extended template.
+Over time, you will likely customize those built-in templates, saving your customized templates to your User Files Folder or other convenient location.
+You may then access and manage your customized templates and pre-shipped extended temapltes using Origin's Graph Template Library.

 All Origin graph templates contain a set of default properties that make it possible to create a basic graph with just a couple of quick steps, using one of these methods:

 - Select your worksheet, matrix or Excel workbook data and click a button on one of the graphing toolbars (2D Graphs or 3D and Contour Graphs).

 - Select your worksheet, matrix or Excel workbook data, and choose Plot > Category : Graph Type from the Origin menu.

 - Select your worksheet, matrix or Excel workbook data, and choose Plot: My Template or Plot: Template Library.